blhartley/comp-methods-applications/README.md

 # comp-methods-applications
 From AMS 147 Class at UCSC.
 Poor commenting.

-This is an unfinished read me file.
+This class didn't require us to comment our code.
+Thus the code is poorly commented.